ggplot(data=Houses, aes(x=sqft_living, y=price)) +

 \[ \widehat{\text{Price}} = b_0 + b_1\times\text{Sq.Ft.} \]

-Note, the symbol over the response variable (Price) is read as “hat”, and means “predicted price”.
+The symbol over the response variable (Price) is read as “hat”, and means “predicted price”.

 We fit the model in R, using the lm